russel2005/PythonProject/README.md

 ## Delete the environment
 `$ rmdir venv01 /s` -- here /s means subfolder will be deleted, you can also manually delete folder in windows.

+## Open Command Prompt and enter `pip install virtualenv`
+Download the desired python version (do NOT add to PATH!), and remember the path\to\new_python.exe of the newly installed version
+To create a virtualenv, open Command Prompt and enter `virtualenv \path\to\env -p path\to\new_python.exe`
+If you are using PyCharm, update the Project Interpreter and the Code compatibility inspection.
+To install packages:
+(I) Activate virtualenv: open Command Prompt and enter `path\to\env\Scripts\activate.bat` (II)  Install desired packages
+(III)  Deactivate with `deactivate` .